Occupational Therapy Jobs! (Nearby & Remote)

 3. Find Non-Clinical OT Jobs

-If you’re not enjoying patient care, can’t find a clinical role in your area, or simply unable to work with patients, you can always consider non-clinical OT jobs.
-Check out my post, Your Guide to Non-Traditional OT Jobs.
+If you’re not enjoying patient care, can’t find a clinical role in your area, or are simply unable to work with patients, you can always consider non-clinical OT jobs.
+Check out my post, Find Your Dream Non-Clinical OT Job, for more tips on dipping your toe into the world of non-clinical work.

-If there is a specific non-traditional job title you are interested in, you can use the boards above to search whether there are any openings in your area.
+If there is a specific non-traditional job title you are interested in, you can use the boards above to search for openings in your area.
 Here are some job titles to look for:

 • Director of Rehabilitation